ZumDash Small SCADA Application

 Utilizing existing infrastructure, the ZumDash solution was set up and installed by FreeWave software and field system engineers.
 To prevent any potential disruption of Fairfield’s operations, FreeWave software engineers created a Modbus simulator for use in validating the solution as part of the custom development process.

 An app-programmable 900 MHz ZumLink Series Z9-PE radio would pull in sensor data from the existing OleumTech Gateway via Modbus interface at each wellsite.
 Each of these edge intelligent Z9-PEs would be pre-loaded with ZumIQ App Server Software for full app programmability and to facilitate the publishing of real-time data to the cloud for access by web-based devices.

 Integrating seamlessly with Modbus gateway interfaces, each Z9-PE has 512 MB of RAM and 1 GB of flash that can store up to 30 days of site data.
 Additionally, through a ZumIQ developed app, each radio converts Modbus data to MQTT for publishing to the cloud.
 Connected to the cloud via a cell modem, each Z9-PE publishes well site data to the Amazon Web Services Cloud via MQTT.

 Well site data and analytics would be hosted on AWS and accessed by Fairfield staff through one of AWS’s intuitive data visualization tools.
 Because status and trends are visible from a web-based device, truck rolls would be significantly reduced.

 To mitigate broadband and data costs, each Z9-PE has ZumIQ-programmed logic that allows alarms to be sent to AWS for distribution if process control limits are exceeded.
-AWS contains app tools that publish alarms and send them to the proper credentialed staff when certain well conditions are met.
+AWS contains app tools that publish alarms and send them to the properly credentialed staff when certain well conditions are met.

 Results and ROI